mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 Before installation and setup, here are some recommended system requirements:
 * Memory (RAM): 8GB minimum, 16GB or more recommended
 * Storage: At least 10GB or more of free space
-* Processor: A relatively modern CPU with atleast 4 cores
+* Processor: A relatively modern CPU with at least 4 cores

 ## What You’ll Need